 This is the prison that French colonist used to detain the Vietnamese and where some American POW’s were kept during the Vietnam War.
 It is very well preserved in some areas and lets you take a little glimpse into the past and the not too distant past.

 Finally we ventured out during the night to have a look at the relatively famous Hanoi Night market.
 Now the night market itself wasn’t my cup of tea completely.
-You couldn’t move and even though there were 1000 stalls, there were only 3 different ones.
+You couldn’t move and even though there were 1000 stalls, they seemed to all sell the same crap.

 However we were very lucky that it was nearing the Tết holiday so we ran into a music and dancing show that was brilliant, had some more Bia Hoi, grabbed a chicken kebab and finished the trip on a high.